o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-getting-started.md

 ---
-description: ' Learn about cloud gems, the Cloud Gem Framework, and how to create your own cloud gem to implement cloud-connected game functionality in &ALYlong;. '
+description: ' Learn about cloud gems, the Cloud Gem Framework, and how to create your own cloud gem to implement cloud-connected game functionality in Amazon Lumberyard. '
 title: Getting Started with the Cloud Gem Framework
 ---
 # Getting Started with the Cloud Gem Framework {#cloud-canvas-cgf-getting-started}